vtulin/test-ts/prod/readme.md

-No production scripts as this is just playground.
+No production scripts as this is just a playground.